ikfoundation.org

 Before the wool could be spun it had to be sorted and carded, which did capture Linnaeus’ attention on the Västergötland Journey, 7 July 1746.
 He wrote in his journal: ‘Manufactures at Alingsås with all the workshops established here and visited on this day.
 The sorting of the wool, wool in all its many varieties being separated by fingers.
 Here we saw the wool being pounded free of its impurities on a table plaited from coils.’
 In that context, he also mentioned that the workers here worked in particularly unhealthy conditions, but glossed over it as he wanted to make the manufactures appear in an entirely positive light.
 ‘The wool combing… the ovens emitted a steady smell, especially in winter, so long as the windows were not allowed to be opened; nevertheless we did not notice that the workers suffered any other disadvantage than the one and only one that they had lost their sense of smell and that the smallest amount of strong beverages made them drink-taken.’
 An interesting comparison is these illustrated wool and fabric samples from the jurisdictional district of Ale in 1754, in the province of Västergötland which Linnaeus had visited a decade earlier.
 Evidently there was a direct connection to the manufacture town Alingsås as well as to local woollen handicraft, due to that one of the notes reads: ‘That above wool has been woven, spun and dyed at home, besides the red which was dyed in Alingsås’.
 (Collection: The National Archive (Riksarkivet), Stockholm…1754).
 Photo: Viveka Hansen, The IK Foundation.

-Somewhat more than five years later, Kalm departed in October 1747 from Uppland, via Göteborg and Norway to England.
-In the coming year he sailed to the main destination –the North American colonies – here he travelled in Pennsylvania, New Jersey, New York, Delaware and the southeastern parts of what is today Canada.
-His travel journal includes frequent notes about of how he experienced the sense of smell.
+Some more than five years later, Kalm departed in October 1747 from Uppland, via Göteborg and Norway to England.
+In the coming year, he sailed to the main destination –the North American colonies – where he travelled in Pennsylvania, New Jersey, New York, Delaware and the southeastern parts of what is today Canada.
+His travel journal includes frequent notes about how he experienced the sense of smell.
 Particularly enlightening from a textile perspective is this observation of sassafras wood, beds and cloth chests on 21 November in 1748, from the community in Raccoon, New Jersey:

 The Linnaeus’ apostle Pehr Osbeck (1723-1805) instead travelled with a Swedish East India Company ship in 1750 to Canton (today Guangzhou) as a ship’s chaplain-cum-naturalist.
 His travel journal gives a detail reflection of how he was sleeping on the lid of the chest which he had bought for himself on the return voyage onboard the ship from China.
 On 2 November in 1751 he noted that: ‘Rose wood is heavy, red, has a fine smell, has black and light veins, and is very dear.
 A certain species of light-brown wood is much esteemed here, and the Europeans have chests made of it… The light-brown wood, of which Europeans get chests made for their clothes, is sold pretty dear.
 I bought a chest of five feet long, two feet broad, varnished over, and plated with brass, to lay my clothes in, for 100 dollars of copper…’ (Pehr Osbeck’s chest, in private ownership).
 Photo: The IK Foundation.